World Federalism: After World War II

+Convention to propose amendments to the United States Constitution

-In 1949, six U.S. states — California, Connecticut, Florida, Maine, New Jersey, and North Carolina — applied for an Article V convention to propose an amendment “to enable the participation of the United States in a world federal government.”
+In 1949, six U.S. states—California, Connecticut, Florida, Maine, New Jersey, and North Carolina—applied for an Article V convention to propose an amendment "to enable the participation of the United States in a world federal government".
 Multiple other state legislatures introduced or debated the same proposal.
 These resolutions were part of this effort.

+During the 81st United States Congress (1949–1951), multiple resolutions were introduced favoring a world federation.

+World Citizen movement

-In 1948, Garry Davis entered a meetings of the newly founded United Nations General Assembly, in which a vote on the Universal Declaration of Human Rights was expected to fail due to conflicts of national interests.
-He ripped his US passport, declared himself "World Citizen Number One" and asked for asylum in the United Nations, whose assembly hall had been declared international territory for the duration of the meeting.
+In 1948, Garry Davis entered a meeting of the newly founded United Nations General Assembly, in which a vote on the Universal Declaration of Human Rights was expected to fail due to conflicts of national interests.
+He ripped his US passport, declared himself "World Citizen Number One", and asked for asylum in the United Nations, whose assembly hall had been declared international territory for the duration of the meeting.
 He was promptly arrested.